 Our Favorite Things to Do in Manhattan Right Now

-Welcome to the Insider's New York!
+Welcome to the Insider’s New York!
 Pull out your woolen wraps and join us for the winter season when less is more.
-We're talking about enjoying far fewer crowds for wonderful year-round things to do and places to go in NYC.
-There are lots of reasons -- including hit musicals and great museums -- why New Yorkers secretly adore this time of year.
-As insider's know, we call winter in New York City the secret season.
+We’re talking about enjoying far fewer crowds for wonderful year-round things to do and places to go in NYC.
+With the exception of New Year’s Eve in Times Square (it’s packed with more than one million people watching the ball drop), there are lots of reasons -- including hit musicals and great museums -- why New Yorkers secretly adore this time of year.
+As insiders know, there are compelling reasons why we call winter in New York City the "secret season."